afeborgeaud/dsmpy/README.md

 output.write(root_path='.', format='sac')
 ```

-3) Running pydsm using a (Fortran) DSM input file.
+3) Running dsmpy using a (Fortran) DSM input file.
-Methods are provided to run pydsm using an input file for the (Fortran) DSM:
+Methods are provided to run dsmpy using an input file for the (Fortran) DSM:
 ```python
 from pydsm import dsm, rootdsm_sh parameter_file = rootdsm_sh + 'AK135_SH.inf'